MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 winget install Microsoft.DevProxy --silent
 ```

+> [!IMPORTANT]
+> The Dev Proxy installer will add a new entry to PATH.
+To use Dev Proxy after installation you must first create a new session to ensure that the PATH environment variables have refreshed
+>

 # [Manual](#tab/manual)

 [Download](https://aka.ms/devproxy/download/) the latest release and extract the files into a folder.
 For this tutorial, we assume you extract the files into a folder named `devproxy` located in your home directory.